Airports warn of chaos with looming Real ID deadline

 Eric Silver added: "It's pretty chaotic.
 There's just — people are everywhere.
 It's impossible to know when you're going to go up."

-When asked for a response to the Airports Council's demand for a delay, the White House declined to comment.
-So far, the Department of Homeland Security has given no indication that it’s open to a delay, although it is considering options to speed up the verification process.
+Asked for a response to the Airports Council's demand for a delay, the White House declined to comment.
+So far, the Department of Homeland Security has given no indication that it's open to a delay, although it is considering options to speed the verification process.

-With the clock ticking to the Real ID deadline, travel pros are urging airline passengers to upgrade their licenses as soon as possible, or plan on using a passport, military ID or Global Entry card starting Oct.
+With the clock ticking to the Real ID deadline, travel pros are urging airline passengers to upgrade their licenses as soon as possible or plan on using passports, military IDs or Global Entry cards starting Oct.
 1.